andymotta/ecs-alb-efs/README.md

 - `add_aws_policy` will set IAM policy *at the container-level*, not at the instance-level
 - A log group will be created for each ECS service you specify in the container vars, which are easily filtered in CloudWatch Logs
 - Persistent storage is available out of the box with **EFS** which is available on the container's `/mnt`
+  - EFS is now encrypted both at REST and at transit
 - Upon deployment, the latest ECS-Optimized AMI will be used.
 On update of the stack, releases of newer AMIs will not force new instances. (which can be disabled)
 - **Protip**: Set `env_key` or `env_value` for *container* environment variables like DB endpoints.
 The ALB endpoint is in all containers by default at $ENDPOINT.